Last Updated on 02/11/2025

 History of Sitewide Links

-The history of sitewide links is a web evolution story, representing the internet’s shift from a digital Wild West to a more controlled and regulated environment.
+The history of sitewide links is a story of web evolution, representing the internet’s shift from a digital Wild West to a more controlled and regulated environment.

 Websites used to be complex challenges of disconnected pages.
-When webmasters noticed people were becoming lost in this digital forest, they added these links as reliable compasses.
+When webmasters noticed that people were getting lost in this digital forest, they added these links as reliable navigational aids.

-These widespread navigational aids, usually included in headers, footers, and sidebars, ensured people could always find their way back to crucial pages, no matter how far they’d walked within a site.
+These widespread navigational aids, typically included in headers, footers, and sidebars, ensured that people could always find their way back to crucial pages, regardless of how far they’d walked within a site.

-- As search engines appeared and SEO became buzzwords, sitewide links gained a new role.
+- As search engines appeared and SEO became a buzzword, sitewide links gained a new role.

 - Before Google, these links were seen as golden keys to higher ranks.